What to do in Strasbourg? – TOP 25 must-sees

 Cycling around Strasbourg

 As I said before, cycling is part of Strasbourg’s DNA.
 The good news is that nature is easily accessible from downtown Strasbourg.
-One of my favorite rides is along the Bruche Canal bike path, but I also love to have fun crossing the border with a bike ride on both sides of the Rhine or just walking around Strasbourg and its surroundings.
+One of my favorite bike rides is along the Bruche canal cycle path, but I also love to have fun crossing the border with a bike ride on either side of the Rhine, or just wandering around Strasbourg.
+Here are my favorite bike rides around Strasbourg.

 alsace-canal-bruche